angadmaan/cybersecurity-learning/linux/process-commands.md

 ## kill
-Terminates a running process using its process ID (PID).
+Terminate a running process using its process ID (PID).

 Example:
 kill 1234